-Despite this attention, Government has been slow to move toward the cloud.
-In a Government Business Council survey just 19% of respondents indicated that their agency “extensively uses applications developed for the cloud” or is “piloting some applications developed for the cloud.”
-The remaining clear majority – 81% – acknowledged that their agency had not yet begun a substantial move to the cloud, or were not aware of progress.
-The pace of movement toward the cloud by government has been slow… but why?
+Despite this attention, the government has been slow to move toward the cloud.
+In a Government Business Council survey, just 19% of respondents indicated that their agency “extensively uses applications developed for the cloud” or is “piloting some applications developed for the cloud.”
+The remaining clear majority – 81% – acknowledged that their agency had not yet begun a substantial move to the cloud, or was not aware of progress.
+The pace of movement toward the cloud by the government has been slow… but why?
 We believe that the managers and IT leaders of these agencies are rational.
-The benefits of the cloud aren’t always clear, the potential costs can be substantial, and not everyone understands the risks, obstacles and how to succeed.
+The benefits of the cloud aren’t always clear, the potential costs can be substantial, and not everyone understands the risks, obstacles, and how to succeed.
 People are hesitant to move all their agency’s IT to the cloud immediately.

 - Demand fluctuates significantly.
-Amazon (along with Macys, Best Buy, and many other retailers) need more processing capacity for a limited time – e.g., November, December and early January – because of peaks in seasonal sales volume.
+Amazon (along with Macy’s, Best Buy, and many other retailers) needs more processing capacity for a limited time – e.g., November, December, and early January – because of peaks in seasonal sales volume.
 They rely on cloud resources because they can use the cloud during periods of peak demand, but not pay for it at other times.
 (As a cloud service provider, Amazon Web Services owns its resources, but “rents” more of the resources to others during non-peak periods.)

 - Desire for access to proven, economical support applications.
 A significant proportion of 550 commercial startups surveyed make heavy use of support applications that are bundled with and provided on cloud infrastructure, including QuickBooks (71%) for accounting, Google Analytics (70%) for BI, Salesforce.com (59%) for customer relationship management, and Dropbox (39%) for storage and backup.